Mindbowser/co-pilot/docs/docs/hub/secrets/secret-types.md

 # Secret Types

-The Continue Hub comes with secrets management built-in.
+The Epico Pilot Hub comes with secrets management built-in.
 Secrets are values such as API keys or endpoints that can be shared across assistants and within organizations.

 ## User secrets